jorishr/datastructures/time_complexity/big_o_notation.md

 # Big-O-notation
-Big O notation is an indicator of algoritmic efficiency.
+Big O notation is an indicator of algorithmic efficiency.
 It indicates how the run time of an algorithm scales with respect to the size of the input data.
 It is a way of measuring the cost of an algorithm in time and memory resources.

-Big O is an asymptothic notation whereby the constant and less significant factors are ignored to simplify the time calculation while still maintaining an upper bound (or lower bound) that is close to but more (or less) than the actual run time of the function.
-This can be done because for very large n values, the less significant factors don't add to or substract much from the result.
+Big O is an asymptotic notation whereby the constant and less significant factors are ignored to simplify the time calculation while still maintaining an upper bound (or lower bound) that is close to but more (or less) than the actual run time of the function.
+This can be done because for very large n values, the less significant factors don't add to or subtract much from the result.

-Thus T(fn) = 2n^2 + 2 + n will be reduced to T(gn) = n^2 whereby gn is bigger than and relatively close fn resulting in an upperbound of O(n^2).
+Thus T(fn) = 2n^2 + 2 + n will be reduced to T(gn) = n^2 whereby gn is bigger than and relatively close fn resulting in an upper bound of O(n^2).

 To calculate the lower bound of the growth rate, Omega notation is used.
-The best time estimation is obtained throught the tight bound or Theta notation.
+The best time estimation is obtained through the tight bound or Theta notation.

 ## Big-O values
 O(1), or O of one refers to constant run time related to the size of the data.
 Whether the input data is small or large, the algorithm will take x amount of time to complete.